Cold Box Mold Release Agents

 In foundry operations, metal parts are frequently made using “sand casting” methods wherein disposable foundry shapes, such as molds and cores, are fabricated with a mixture of sand and an organic or inorganic binder, sometimes referred to as a “foundry mix”.
 Molds and cores are produced by chemical or heat hardening of the mixture of sand and binder onto a pattern or core box.
 Sometimes a catalyst is used to cure the foundry mix more rapidly.
 A Mold Release Agent is used to reduce or eliminate adhesion of a mold to a pattern or core box surface.

-In the cold box method, a volatile curing catalyst (gaseous reagent) is passed through a shaped mixture of the foundry mix, usually in a core box, as opposed to a freestanding pattern mold.
+In the cold box release agent method, a volatile curing catalyst (gaseous reagent) is passed through a shaped mixture of the foundry mix, usually in a core box, as opposed to a freestanding pattern mold.
 In this particular method of manufacture, the foundry mix must have adequate shelf life, meaning that it will not harden in the absence of a catalyst.
 The cure rate must be very rapid once the foundry mix is exposed to a catalyst.

-Mold Release Agent agents are typically sprayed or brushed onto a pattern or core box surface periodically during pattern or core preparation.
+Mold Release products and agents are typically sprayed or brushed onto a pattern or core box surface periodically during pattern or core preparation.
 The Mold Release Agent can be an emulsion or dispersion.
 If dispersed in a solvent, the solvent serves to wet the surface of a shape-determining mold, onto which the release agent is applied.
 It is highly desirable to reuse the same pattern or core box many times, to generate a number of molds from the same pattern or core box.
 Therefore, it is important for the pattern or core to be quickly and cleanly released from the finished molds with a minimum amount of release agent residue or build up on the pattern, and with minimal need to clean the pattern surface.